cplab/sapicore/README.md

 -------
 A project of the Computational Physiology Laboratory at Cornell University.

-- Neuromorphic algorithms by Ayon Borthakur, Thomas Cleland, and Roy Moyal.
+- Neuromorphic algorithms by Ayon Borthakur, Roy Moyal, and Thomas Cleland.
 - Framework architecture by Matthew Einhorn and Roy Moyal.
 - Engine infrastructure and algorithms by Roy Moyal.
 - Simulation and visualization tools by Roy Moyal.